 Pit 6 is located at 4.6 mile on the B Road across from Site E. The quarry produced rock for construction of the B Road in 1987.
 Reclamation materials (approximately 10,000 cubic yards) were hauled to the site from the Site 23 and the 920 facility.
 ABA analyses in 2002 indicated that the majority of the rock exposed in the pit does not have the potential to generate acid (KGCMC, 2003).
 Monitoring of surface drainage from the pit access ramp indicates no significant influence from the pit walls or stored material.
 Reclamation materials will be used to reclaim other mine facilities.
+Pit 6 samples show elevated total lead levels in 2007 and will be an area of focus and investigation in 2008.
+Approximately 3,800 cubic yards of reclamation materials from the backslope of Site 23 were hauled and stored at Pit 6 in September 2007

 Pit 174 is located at 3.3 mile on the B road and was used for road construction in 1987.
 The pit has been partially backfilled with reclamation materials that will be used to reclaim other site facilities.
 ABA data taken in 2002 from pit walls indicated that some zones in the rock are potentially acid generating.
 However, pyritic zones account for only a small fraction of the pit wall exposure.
-Drainage from the site has an average pH of 6.64 (Figure 3.2).
+Drainage from the site has an average pH of 6.7 (Figure 3.2).
 Sulfate and metal concentrations in the pit drainage are moderate, however flows are generally low (typically less than 10 gpm during rain events).
 Iron staining periodically occurs in the drainage below the site which collects runoff from this quarry and surrounding areas.
 Once the stored reclamation materials (rock, organic soils and glacial till) are utilized, the site will be reclaimed.
 Reclamation goals include minimizing runoff from the exposed pit wall and covering as much of the exposed pyritic rock as possible by placing a wedge of glacial till at the base of the wall.